Raymond Leo Burke: Clergy sex abuse

+In March 2010, in the wake of the sexual abuse scandal in Europe, Burke said that the Vatican needed to prepare a document that outlined a set of explicit guidelines rooted in canon law on sexual abuse cases.
+He said that would guide bishops and their local tribunals worldwide in determining how to report these cases to the Vatican.
+The goal was to speed up the process for delivering justice to victims.
+Changes would also be made to a policy that provided for high levels of secrecy in the process.

-In 2018, Burke described ongoing sex abuse scandals in the church as "an apostasy from the faith".
+In August 2018, Burke described ongoing sex abuse scandals in the church as "an apostasy from the faith".
 He added that "principally, it starts with the idea that there can be legitimate sexual activity outside of marriage, which of course is false, completely false".
-Burke called for prayer and acts of reparation in the midst of the crisis.
-In 2019, Burke said that "lay faithful who are well-prepared" in dealing with sexual abuse cases "should be called upon to investigate and help get to the bottom of" the church's clergy abuse problem, while also stating that any group of people investigating abuse cases must ultimately report and answer to the pope.
+Burke called for Catholics to pray and perform acts of reparation in the midst of the crisis.

+In January 2019, Burke said that "lay faithful who are well-prepared" in dealing with sexual abuse cases "should be called upon to investigate and help get to the bottom of" the church's clergy abuse problem, while also stating that any group of people investigating abuse cases must ultimately report and answer to the pope.

-In 2019, Burke was reported to have received, together with other influential U.S. Catholic leaders, substantial monetary gifts from West Virginia bishop Michael J. Bransfield, who had resigned following allegations of sexual misconduct.
+In June 2019, it was reported that Burke and other American bishops had received substantial cash gifts from West Virginia bishop Michael J. Bransfield.
+He had been forced to resign as bishop of the Diocese of Wheeling due to allegations of sexual misconduct and financial mismanagement.
 The gifts had been reimbursed by the diocese.
-Burke said that the gifts that he received were "generous" but "not lavish," and that he had used them to make charitable donations.
+Burke said that the gifts that he received from Bransfield were "generous", but "not lavish", and that he had donated the money to charity.